QOS: A Quantum Operating System: Evaluation

 \textit{How well does \projecttitle{}'s estimator address spatial and temporal heterogeneities?} We evaluate the estimator's precision in selecting the top-performing QPU for each benchmark.
 We establish a baseline using the on-average best-performing machine every calibration day.
 On the day of the experiment, IBM Auckland was the best-performing machine (also with the highest number of pending jobs).

-\myparagraph{Estimator's Accuracy} Figure \ref{fig:compiler_overheads} (c) shows the fidelity of the eight benchmarks when run on QPUs selected by the estimator versus when run on the IBM Auckland QPU.
+\myparagraph{Estimator's accuracy} Figure \ref{fig:compiler_overheads} (c) shows the fidelity of the eight benchmarks when run on QPUs selected by the estimator versus when run on the IBM Auckland QPU.
 The QPU selected for the BV benchmark is Auckland; therefore, we omit this result.
 For the rest of the benchmarks, the IBM Sherbrooke and Brisbane QPUs were automatically selected.
-Interestingly, the fidelity is on par or even higher than IBM Auckland, except for only one benchmark, the QAOA-P1.
+Interestingly, the fidelity is on par or even higher than IBM Auckland, except for only one benchmark, the QAOA-P1, \coloredText{possibly because of its unique, power-law connectivity structure}.

-\takeaway{{\bf RQ2 takeaway:} \projecttitle{}'s estimator automatically identifies QPUs with higher fidelity than the current standard practice. }
+\myparagraph{RQ2 takeaway} \projecttitle{}'s estimator automatically identifies QPUs with higher fidelity than the current standard practice.